PythonBlue/racra-wwise/README.md

 ## Usage

-1. Copy the desired "soundbank" and "wem" files (in the "d" subdirectory) and "toc" into the root folder.
+1. Copy or move the desired "soundbank" and "wem" files (in the "d" subdirectory of the game) and "toc" into the root folder.

 > Note that the SFX and music spans across multiple wem files: "wem_0", "wem_00", and "wem_1".